Cat and Dog Surgery in Canton

-Our experienced veterinarians provide many surgical services at our hospital, ranging from routine to advanced surgeries for brachycephalic breeds.
+Our experienced veterinarians provide many cat and dog surgeries at our hospital, ranging from routine to advanced surgeries for brachycephalic breeds.
 Should your pet need a more complex operation that requires specialized equipment or 24 hour nursing care, we have the ability to refer to a local board-certified veterinary surgeon.

 You will receive written recovery instructions when you pick up your pet, as well as any medication needed at home.